Medicinal Plant Lexicon

 Interactions

-St. John's wort increases the activity of different subtypes of the enzyme cytochrome P450, leading to interactions with drugs that are metabolised by this enzyme, resulting in a weakening effect.
-This applies to anticoagulants of the coumarin type (e.g. Marcurmar), cyclosporine and tacrolimus (Immunssuppressiva), digoxin, indinavir and other protease inhibitors (HIV treatment), cytotoxics, hormones for contraception (pill) and Amitryptin/nortriptyline (antidepressants) and theophylline.
+St. John's wort increases the activity of different subtypes of the cytochrome P450 enzyme system, leading to interactions with drugs that are metabolized by these enzymes, resulting in a weakened effect.
+This applies to anticoagulants of the coumarin-type (e.g. phenprocoumon), cyclosporine and tacrolimus (immunosuppressive drugs), digoxin, indinavir and other protease inhibitors (HIV treatment), cytostatics, hormonal contraceptives (pill), amitriptyline/nortriptyline (antidepressants), and theophylline.

 References